Cardiff Harbour Authority: Responsibilities

 Cardiff Harbour Authority today has a number of statutory duties, including traffic control, security, navigational safety (including buoys, beacons, bridge lights and channel surveys), conservation (including dredging, maintaining river banks and the wetland wildlife reserve), encouraging both commercial and leisure uses of the bay, and protecting its environment.
 The CHA is responsible for the operation of the three sea locks, the five sluices that maintain the water level in the bay and the fish pass that allows migratory Salmon and Sea Trout to return to the rivers to spawn.

 Offices

-The authorities main offices are based in Queen Alexandra House, alongside the Cardiff Docks sea lock, however the barrage is managed from the Barrage Control Building which overlooks the 3 sea locks and outer harbour and the Harbour Master is based in the Environment Building at the north end of the barrage.
+The authority's main offices are based in Queen Alexandra House, alongside the Cardiff Docks sea lock, however the barrage is managed from the Barrage Control Building which overlooks the three sea locks and outer harbour, and the Harbour Master is based in the Environment Building at the north end of the barrage.

 Vessels

 Cardiff Harbour Authority workboat and patrol RIB.

 CHA operates a number of patrol, workboat, survey and general duty vessels in order to comply with its statutory duties.
 The authority took delivery of a new general duties boat in 2014, built by Northumberland-based shipbuilder Alnmaritec.